thuml/MiniVeo3-Reasoner/README.md

 In the maze domain, the fine-tuned models—dubbed **MiniVeo3-Reasoner**—exhibit **surprisingly strong visual reasoning performance**, achieving **near-perfect accuracy** on in-distribution tests and **robust out-of-distribution generalization**.

-Under controlled comparisons, MiniVeo3-Reasoner **significantly outperforms baseline models** that reason in other modalities such as text or images.
+Under controlled comparisons, MiniVeo3-Reasoner **significantly outperforms baseline approaches** that reason in other modalities such as text or images.

 ![method overview](assets/overview.png)